-To maintain accurate and up-to-date student records, students must submit a Student Status Change Form to Student Services when changes in name, address, and telephone number occur.
+To maintain accurate and up-to-date student records, students must submit a Student Status Change Form to Student Affairs when changes in name, address, email address, and telephone number occur.
 For name changes, a certified copy of a court order, marriage certificate, dissolution decree, or other official documentation reflecting the new name must be attached to the change form.